The News, Thomas Wolfe, and 1939 Poland

 The funniest thing is this

+Piggy Logan, as Alexander called her, the famous artist.
 And he just, as a southern guy, comes up there and thinks it's ridiculous, you know.

 But it's as

-these four novels, as you go through them, you start to see he's getting more and more disgusted with the urban, sophisticated life, and he's getting more and more fond of his upbringing and the people he knew.
+these four novels, as you go through them, you start to see he's getting more and more disgusted with the urban sophisticated life, and he's getting more and more fond of his upbringing and the people he knew.

 And it's sort of, even when he gets on race, he's very critical of segregation and prejudice, but he can't quite figure out why

 And the North has a particular prejudice against them, at least in the personal level, that's not found the same.
+And he's trying to figure this out.

-And for this first impression, is all his German German publishers and all of his reviewers, he's more popular in Germany than any other country.
+when Hitler's taking over.
+And for this first impression, is all his German publishers and all of his reviewers, he's more popular in Germany than any other country.

 And

-he starts to see that there's new freeways and there's no crime and they're out of the depression and they're over and he doesn't know what's going on and as he goes back he sees Hitler and he's just terrified of Hitler.
+he starts to see that there's new free waves and there's no crime and they're out of the depression and they're over.

-He starts to become more and more anti-capitalist the more he is in New York and he sees this enormous amount of wealth versus the lower classes.
+He starts to become more and more anti-capitalist the more he is in New York, and he sees this enormous amount of wealth versus the lower classes.

 But the final one, You Can't Go Home Again,

-they were written kind of like a long manuscript and they were artificially cut up and then retitled as two different books after he died by his editors but he's trying to say
+it's hard to know whether the Web and the Rock or the they were written kind of like a long manuscript and they were artificially cut up and then retitled as two different books after he died by his editors.

-Everything I wrote makes sense that I had this wonderful upbringing and I was exposed to this.
+everything I wrote makes sense that I had this wonderful upbringing and I was exposed to this.

+And I mentioned it to J.D.
 Bans as what I think probably was his experience.

 Growing up in Appalachia, kind of getting